 Combat the downturn with budget broadband bundle offers

-For those of us looking to cut back on our monthly bills, a cheap broadband starter pack for less than £10 per month could mean you get everything you need from your packages and still end up with some spare cash to spend elsewhere.
+For those of us looking to cut back on our monthly bills, a cheap broadband starter pack for less than £10 per month could mean you get everything you need, while leaving you with some spare cash to spend elsewhere.

-If you sign up to some broadband packages you may not have to pay a penny for your broadband for as long as six months.
+If you sign up to some broadband packages you may not have to pay a penny for your broadband for 12 months or more.
 Landline charges will still apply during this time, however.

 Of course, you should also remember you will have to pay at some point, so you may want to make sure you budget for this once you have to start paying for your broadband!